qgiaong/giaonq/_posts/2021-11-10-mew-face-generator.md

   - regression
   - machine learning
   - data science
+  - tensorflow
 header:
   overlay_image: /assets/images/mew.jpg
   teaser: /assets/images/mew.jpg
   overlay_filter: 0.5
 ---

+Generative networks refer to a class of unsupervised deep learning models that learns the underlying distribution of the data and can generate new data samples.
+2 subclasses of generative models are Variational Autoencoder and Generative Adversial Networks.
+In this blog post, we are going to employ Variational Autoencoder with Convolutional Network to train a deep learning model that learns to generate cat faces.
+We are building the model with Tensorflow.

 ```python
 from IPython import display